 GOALS OF THE WORKFORCE DEVELOPMENT SYSTEM IN HAWAII 1 To provide coordinated, aligned services.
-2 To prioritize services to vulnerable populations with barriers to employment as described under WIOA, including homeless individuals and Native Hawaiians, which are currently of critical concern in the State.
+2 To prioritize services to vulnerable populations, specifically homeless individuals and Native Hawaiians.
 3 To develop sector strategies and a career pathways system that will integrate education and training, and move skilled jobseekers into growth industries.
 4 To augment a high employment rate.
 5 To fully engage employers in the workforce development system to address the talent shortage.